pipopotamasu/jamstack-nextjs-contentful/README.md

 1. Next.js fetches **preview posts data** from contentful and builds static files.
 1. github actions deploy static files to `gh-pages-stg` branch.

+#### Extension for kicking saved action for staging deploy
+To deploy on staging environment, I prepared staging deploy extention which kicks saved action.
+We can't kick saved action on contentful web UI in normal way so we have to prepare api call something to trigger it.
+This extension calls api which kicks saved action.

+Check `deploy_stg_extension.html` out!

 ## Get started
 ```bash
 $ git clone https://github.com/pipopotamasu/jamstack-nextjs-contentful.git